Filling that need for speed!

-Even a smaller size model gas turbine unit can cost over a thousand dollars and that's before you've purchased the jet and radio gear.
+Even a smaller size model gas turbine unit can cost a four-figure sum, and that's before you've purchased the jet, radio gear and all the essential accessories.
 So a twin engine model, like the Tomcat in the video, is going to cost you a lot!

-There is, of course, a cheaper option if you want to try your hand at flying proper gas turbine powered rc jets...
+If you're more like me than Ali, then there is a cheaper option for trying your hand at flying proper gas turbine powered rc jets...

 One advantage rc jets have - whether virtual or real - is that they are not so adversely affected by wind like many rc airplanes are, due to the higher airspeeds and sleeker aerodynamics.
 This is a big plus when you're flying, although obviously every model has its own limitations and flight characteristics.